syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/Types.md

 ### Positioning the axis elements while crossing

-[RenderNextToCrossingValue]() property is used to determine whether the crossing axis should be placed at crossing position or not.
+The [RenderNextToCrossingValue]() property is used to determine whether the crossing axis should be placed at crossing position or not.
 The default value of [RenderNextToCrossingValue]() property is true.

 {% tabs %}